 Whoever violates any provision of this Chapter, or any order, rule or regulation made by the Board of Selectmen under authority of this Chapter, shall be punished by a fine not to exceed fifty dollars (\$50).

 Chapter 153 - SWIMMING POOLS

 History: Adopted by the Town of Mashpee 5-18-1981 ATM, Article 36, approved by Attorney General 8-19-1981.
+Amendments noted where applicable.

 §153-1 Fence Requirements: